AlextheYounga/alpha-blog/README.md

-Hi, this is Alex's Blog, built with Ruby on Rails
+This is my personal website that I built using Ruby on Rails.
+I post Ruby developer tips in the Today I Learned section.

 # Ruby Rails MVC Overview; (Because Not All of Us Are Experts)